 We always start a debt collection during the pre-legal debt recovery phase, which is without court intervention.
 During the pre-legal debt recovery phase, we send reminders and contact your debtor by telephone.
 What if this has no effect?
 Then we will investigate possibilities of solving your case through mediation.
 If this again does not produce any results, we will look into possibilities of initiating judicial proceedings.

 When initiating judicial proceeding, our debt collection solicitors try to retrieve your claim through court intervention.
 There are various legal possibilities, such as seizing your debtor’s assets or initiating ordinary civil proceedings.
 The most suitable legal proceedings that can be initiated depends on the situation and varies per debt collection case, however we will only start legal proceedings after receiving your permission.

-- Successful in the collection of commercial debts since 1952
+- Successful collections since 1952

-- Success rate 95%
+- Success rate of 95%

-- For SMEs and Multinationals
+- For SMEs and multinationals

 - High customer satisfaction

 - International expertise